aws-samples/amazon-documentdb-samples/samples/documentdb-array-elemmatch-optimization/README.md

 ## Conclusion

-When using multiple $elemMatch along with $or operators, on indexed arrays containing nested objects, in DocumentDB, you get better performance and efficient execution when you structure your query with a good understanding of the cardinality of your data.
+When using multiple $elemMatch along with $and operator, on indexed arrays containing nested objects, in DocumentDB, you get better performance and efficient execution when you structure your query with a good understanding of the cardinality of your data.
 As a best practice, order your $elemMatch filters such that elements that have the most unique data, are first in order in your query.

 ### Credits